Cart 0 items: $0.00

 Emy Bay Kangaroo Island

-Kangaroo Island is spoilt for choice when it comes to beaches, but they don’t come much longer, whiter & more beautiful than Emu Bay Beach.
-A huge favourite with locals over summer for its stunning sands and safe swimming waters.
+Kangaroo Island is spoilt for choice when it comes to beaches, but they don’t come much longer, whiter, and more beautiful than Emu Bay Beach.
+Over summer, locals love this beach for its stunning sands and safe swimming waters.
 It's a stunning spot to start or finish your explorations.

-The Mini De Lights van at the Emu Bay boat ramp serves up cocktails, wine & delicious snacks in season - a truly unique Kangaroo Island experience.
-Check their facebook page for opening days & times: www.facebook.com/minidelightski
+The Beach Days Van at Emu Bay boat ramp serves cocktails, wine and delicious snacks in season - a truly unique Kangaroo Island experience.
+Check their Facebook page or website for opening days & times between October and May: www.beachdayki.com/

 Time Posted: 27/12/2020 at 9:00 AM Permalink to Kangaroo Island's Best Experiences: Explore the Cygnet River Cellar Door Trail Permalink